How many whales are hunted every year?

 Commercial whaling is banned.
-Yet every year, Japan, Norway and Iceland kill around 1,500 whales.
-Thousands more dolphins and small whales are slaughtered in bloody hunts in countries around the world.
+Yet every year, Japan, Norway, and Iceland hunt around 1,500 large whales.
+Over 100,000 dolphins, small whales, and porpoises (small cetaceans) are also hunted in various countries each year.

 How are whales hunted?